siriusctrl/COMP90024-CCC-notes/README.md

     - Ansible Vault for encryption

 ### past exam
-- > [Sample Q1] Applications can be deployed across Clouds either through creation and deployment of virtual images (snapshots) or through scripting the installation and configuration of software applications.
+- > [Sample Q1, 2017 Q7 B each [2], 2015 Q7 A [4, 3]] Applications can be deployed across Clouds either through creation and deployment of virtual images (snapshots) or through scripting the installation and configuration of software applications.
     - > What are the benefits and drawbacks of these approaches?
 [3]
         - Snapshots
             - benefits
                 - Snapshots are easy, can be created just by clicking buttons on dashboard
             - drawbacks
-                - No history of how the instance built
+                - No history of how the instance built -> no control
         - Scripting
             - benefits
                 - Scripting allows to do much more